How To Sell on Amazon Handmade

 As I’ve mentioned the monthly selling fee is waived for handmade sellers so this is just a formality.

 • The name of your Amazon store: This doesn’t have to be the same as your business name and it can be changed later on.
-Select yes you have UPC codes for your product(s).
-Select yes you are the manufacturer and/or brand owner of the product(s) you’re selling.
-Select yes or no depending on if you have a registered trademark for your product(s).

 Once you’ve submitted all your details, Amazon will review them and email you to let you know whether you have been verified or if they require further information.
 The verification process can take a few weeks so don’t panic if you don’t hear back from Amazon right away.